evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Single_motor/_index.md

 ## Drivetrain

-Polestar 4 Long range Single motor has an all-wheel drive system supported by two motors, one on each axle.
+Polestar 4 Long range Single motor has a rear-wheel drive system supported by one motor on the rear axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 166 mm.